xasos/Notice/README.md

 Notice is a push notification system for school/club announcements built in AngularJS/Ionic.
 Features announcements by club/activity and push notifications.

-Built as part of the App Development Course (M257).
+Built as part of the Mobile App Development Course (M257).

 ## Get Started
 ```sh